pixelzery/pixelzery.github.io/pages/about.md

 description: "Who am I?"
 ---

-Hello, my name's Abhinav Bhandari.
-I am a {% include myage.html %} old person living in the UK who likes to experiment and create things.
+Hello, I am a {% include myage.html %} old person living in the UK who likes to experiment and create things.
 (Yes,  that age text was generated).

 When I was a kid and first started programming, I did so solely for the fun of playing around with stuff and seeing what I can make.
 First it was little `BATCH` and `VBS` scripts, but then before I knew it, I had become absolutely obsessed with `C#` and remained so for quite a few years.
 What programming ability I now have today is a pure manifestation of making these countless random - even useful - projects and experimenting around for myself.